tonethar/IGME-330-Master/notes/HW-ajax-6.md

 ### II-A. Simple `async/await` example (no error handling)

+- Let's use `async/await` instead of `.then()`
 - Here we aren't doing any error handling
-- GO ahead and change part of the url from "people" to "peep" and see what happens
+- After you get it working, you should test what happens when there are errors - go ahead and change part of the url from "people" to "peep" and see the result

 <hr>